 4. Top-notch people skills

-Developers are allowed to be cranky, customer support have permission to be exasperated, and salespeople can be demanding.
+Developers are allowed to be cranky, customer support has permission to be exasperated, and salespeople can be demanding.
 But product managers should always be on their best behavior.
 One of the essential aspects of the job is successfully interacting with every part of the organization and getting what they need through influence, charm, and respect.

 Product managers can rarely make demands because other parts of the company aren’t accountable to them.
 So instead of a heated exchange or temper tantrum, they must rely on even-tempered, data-driven persuasion.
 High-performing teams are viewed as knowledgeable, approachable, and open to feedback and suggestions.
 This will not only represent the product team well, but it will cast an exemplary light that other teams around the organization can latch onto.

 Teams (or team members) barking down orders from their ivory tower might get their way for a while, but long-term relationships with other departments cannot be built this way.
 When a crisis comes, the product team should be viewed as the source for solutions and not a drama factory.